firebase/firebase-admin-node/docgen/markdown/firebase-admin.auth.tenant.md

+{% extends "_internal/templates/reference.html" %}
+{% block title %}Tenant class{% endblock title %}
+{% block body %}
 Represents a tenant configuration.

 Multi-tenancy support requires Google Cloud's Identity Platform (GCIP).
-To learn more about GCIP, including pricing and features, see the \[GCIP documentation\](https://cloud.google.com/identity-platform)
+To learn more about GCIP, including pricing and features, see the [GCIP documentation](https://cloud.google.com/identity-platform)<!-- -->.

 Before multi-tenancy can be used on a Google Cloud Identity Platform project, tenants must be allowed on that project via the Cloud Console UI.